Top 5 API Performance testing tools - A guide for different use cases

 Imagine you are building a streaming application; you would need to check how fast your movie loads when your users click on it.

 You would need to assess the scalability of APIs, ensuring they can handle growing user bases and increased demand without degradation in performance.
-No one would want to be watching it like
+No one would want to be watching it like.

-List of types of API performance testing:
+Types of API performance testing:

 1. API Performance Testing: